FrederikTobner/JANUS/book/src/part-02-boot-process/boot-assembly.md

 2. **Call kernel**: Pass multiboot info via System V AMD64 ABI (RDI, RSI)
 3. **Halt on return**: If kernel returns, halt forever

+> **Aside: System V AMD64 ABI**
+>
+> ABI stands for Application Binary Interface—the rules for how functions are called at the assembly level.
+The System V AMD64 ABI (used by Linux, BSD, and most Unix-like systems) specifies:
+>
+> - **First 6 integer arguments** go in registers: RDI, RSI, RDX, RCX, R8, R9
+> - **Return value** goes in RAX
+> - **Stack must be 16-byte aligned** before a call instruction
+> - **Certain registers are callee-saved** (RBX, RBP, R12-R15) - the called function must preserve them
+>
+> So when we call `kernel_main(uint32_t magic, void *info)`, the magic number goes in RDI (or EDI for 32-bit values) and the info pointer goes in RSI.
+Our assembly code preserves these values from 32-bit mode (EDI, ESI) and they automatically extend to RDI, RSI in 64-bit mode.

 > **The Crux: Why All This Setup?**
 >
 > GRUB's Multiboot2 with architecture=0 boots in 32-bit protected mode.
 But we compiled our kernel for x86_64 (64-bit).
-We can't just call 64-bit code from 32-bit mode—the CPU would triple-fault!
+We can't just call 64-bit code from 32-bit mode—the CPU would triple-fault (see Introduction for what that means)!
 We need to enable "long mode" which requires:
 >
 > - **Paging enabled** with 4-level page tables (P4 → P3 → P2 → physical)
 > - **PAE enabled** (Physical Address Extension)